0xsyr0/Awesome-Cybersecurity-Handbooks/handbooks/osint.md

 #### Setup

-1. Add a new contact to you google account (email address required)
+1. Add a new contact to your Google account (email address required)
 2. Open developer tools and select the network tab
 3. Reload the page
 4. Set the right pane to request